September marks the receding phase of the monsoon season in

 Heat index

-Records show heat index calculations are tailored for shaded regions and mild winds.
-Being under direct sunlight might amplify the heat index by 15 Fahrenheit (8 Celsius) degrees.
+Consider that heat index readings are for situations in the shade and light wind.
+The presence of direct sunlight can raise the heat index values by up to 15 Fahrenheit (8 Celsius) degrees.

 Humidity

-In Luang Prabang, the average relative humidity in September is 87%.
+In September, the average relative humidity is 87%.

 Rainfall